7 Weight Loss Tips That Lower Your Diabetes Risk

 A study of more than 60,000 women found that an acid-promoting diet, one that includes more animal products and processed foods than fruits and vegetables, causes a number of metabolic problems including a reduction in insulin sensitivity.
 According to the study, women with an "acid load" in the top quartile had a 56% increased risk of developing type 2 diabetes compared with the bottom quartile.
 Foods that promote an alkaline body environment—vegetables, fruits, and tea—counter acidity.

 Give red meat the red light.

-Bad news for people who love going back for seconds at the barbecue: researchers at the University of Singapore found that a small increase in red meat (we're talking half a serving per day) was associated with a 48% elevated risk for type 2 diabetes over the course of four years.
+Bad news for people who love going back for seconds at the cookout: Researchers at the University of Singapore found that a small increase in red meat (we're talking half a serving per day) was associated with a 48% elevated risk for type 2 diabetes over the course of four years.
 The good news is that you can undo some of the damage by reducing your red meat intake.
 (And for more help getting you lean for life, try out this 14-day flat belly plan.)